-Class of Fixed Asset Depreciation Rate
+Depreciation Rate

-Buildings Plant and equipment Poker machines 2.5% 5-20% 20%
+2.5%

+5-20%

-Poker machines 20%
+20%

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.